 In the age of social media, language and pop-culture are ever-evolving.
 Memes sprout up at lightning speed, and are forgotten as quickly as they appeared.
 Internet lexicon permeates offline life.
 Communities create and adopt their own codified language in a couple of clicks.
 The subtitling industry must keep up with this linguistic evolution.

-As Drag Race UK returns for 2020, we should advocate for a more diverse, more forward-thinking subtitling industry.
+When Drag Race UK returns, we should advocate for a more diverse, more inclusive and more forward-thinking subtitling industry.

 We should ask that subtitlers are knowledgeable and respectful when subtitling shows that are important to traditionally-marginalised communities.
 We must demand better quality control of subtitling services, so that mistakes don’t slip through the net.